aspose-cells/Aspose-Cells-Tutorials/cells/english/net/advanced-features/_index.md

 Learn how to seamlessly copy VBA macros and user forms between Excel files using Aspose.Cells .NET.
 Enhance your Excel automation workflows with this comprehensive guide.

 ### [Mastering Custom Properties in Aspose.Cells.NET Workbooks](./aspose-cells-net-custom-properties-tutorial)
-A code tutorial for Aspose.Words Net
+A code tutorial for Aspose.Cells Net

 ### [Mastering Aspose.Cells .NET&#58; Implement Smart Markers and Custom Labels for Dynamic Excel Reports](./aspose-cells-net-smart-markers-custom-labels)
 Learn how to use Aspose.Cells for .NET to implement Smart Markers and customize labels in Excel reports.
 Streamline report generation with dynamic data binding.